 Causes of Culture Shock

-Culture shock results from very different aspects of a community; be it dressing, inter-age relationships, foods, social interactions, or anything in between.
+Culture shock results from very different aspects of a community; be it dressing, dating and marriage, inter-age relationships, foods, social interactions, or anything in between.
 As a newcomer, sometimes even the most obvious things will appear new because there will always be a tinge of difference in how the host culture does it.

 Ordinarily, any immigrant is cultured and socialized differently from wherever they come.
 Because culture is diverse as the people themselves, they evolve to adapt to the conditions within that setting.
 So, people tend to involuntarily think that their own culture is the ideal-meaning that any other way of life surprises.